E-cigarettes: Not Childproof

 Brad Lamm, CIP

 Smoking kills.
 Thankfully countless Americans like myself have been able to quit.
 Now with smoking rates dropping, a new bad boy is taking the public by storm: E-cigarettes.
-A tobacco product advertised as a healthy alternative to quit cigarette smoking, may be having the opposite effect on our youth.
+A tobacco product advertised as a healthy alternative to quitting cigarette smoking may be having the opposite effect on our youth.

 I am a recovered addict 11 years removed from alcohol and crystal meth dependence.
 I am many years removed from tobacco dependence as well.
 I devote my life and career to helping others who suffer down that similar path.
-If you or someone you love is looking to quit smoking, call our Breathe Life Healing Center’s admission line today and get answers to your questions.
+If you or someone you love is looking to quit smoking, call our Breathe Life Healing Center’s Residential Rehab today and get answers to your questions.

 The healthiest alternative to smoking cigarettes is not smoking anything at all.
 Be smart, be safe, and be healthy.